quark1482/nps/README.md

 Usage
 -----

 Build + run, and point your browser to ` http://localhost:4321 ` (if running locally) or the URL the actor shows in the log.
-<br>E.g., something like ` https://h12jc3izjdpp.runs.apify.net/ `.
+E.g., something like ` https://h12jc3izjdpp.runs.apify.net/ `.

 Dependencies